Virginia Raggi: Background

-Election as mayor
+Rome City Council and 2016 election

 In the 2013 municipal election, Raggi was one of four members of the Five Star Movement elected to Rome city council.

 The maximum term of office lasts five years, but the resignation of mayor Ignazio Marino (a member of the Democratic Party) triggered early elections; Marino was ousted from office after more than half the city's councillors stepped down.

 Raggi won the closed primary (against Marcello De Vito — the party's 2013 nominee to the office of mayor — and other minor candidates) in preparation for the upcoming June 2016 Rome municipal early election.
 Described by The Economist as "a talented debater", Raggi is the first female mayor of the city.
 She "promised to fight corruption and bring back Rome's splendor a year after a wide-reaching scandal exposed criminal infiltration in city bidding contracts". and opposed the Rome bid for the 2024 Summer Olympics arguing that the city was in a "delicate moment" pointing out the spiralling deficits in Olympic cities.

 Raggi and her party (Five Star Movement, M5S) came in first place in the first round of voting (5 June 2016) in the Rome mayoral election, garnering over 35 percent of the vote.
 In the second round of voting (19 June 2016), Raggi opposed Roberto Giachetti, a member of the Democratic Party (PD) and Vice President of the Chamber of Deputies in the XVII Legislature, who obtained over 24 percent of the vote in first round.
 Raggi won the second round with the 67.2 percent of or slightly over 770,000 votes; she is the first woman and the first member of M5S to hold the office of Mayor of Rome.

 Mayor of Rome

 One of Raggi's first acts as mayor was the withdrawal of the 2024 Olympic bid stating that "with 13 billion euros in debt, Rome can't afford taking on more debt to make cathedrals in the desert".

+Raggi's decision also crippled the Italian bid to host the 2023 Rugby World Cup.

+FIR's (Italian rugby federation) bid, indeed, relied on IOC's financial contribution to the renewal of the venues which would have hosted the Olympics' football tournament and that would have been seat also of the Rugby World Cup (except for Verona, substitued by Padua).

+After Raggi's withdrawal of the bid, FIR president Alfredo Gavazzi announced that there were no longer the conditions to keep on supporting the Italian bid for the World Cup.

 That position was heavily contested: critics argued that withdrawing the bid wasted the chance of renewing the 1960 Olympic infrastructures with little or no expense, as the funds would have been provided by the IOC (1.5 billion euros), private investors (910 million euros), and the Italian Government (3,2 billion); according to a study from the University Tor Vergata, not hosting the Olympics caused a loss of 7.1 billion gross revenue and also an estimated loss of 40,000 job opportunities.